leangjia/blender_docs/trunk/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

    Mix
       Integrates the pasted keyframes in with existing keyframes only overwriting keyframes that share a frame.
    Overwrite All
-      Removes all previous keyframes and replaces it with the pasted keyframes.
+      Removes all previous keyframes and replaces them with the pasted keyframes.
    Overwrite Range
       TODO
    Overwrite Entire Range